TestGorilla LogoTestGorilla Logo

 How TestGorilla can help you find the right marketing employee

 TestGorilla offers a wide range of marketing skills tests – from general problem-solving and verbal reasoning to specialized analytics and email marketing.
-Our tests can also evaluate candidates’ experience with marketing software, including Google Analytics and Hubspot CRM.
+Our tests can also evaluate candidates’ experience with software platforms, including Google Analytics and Hubspot CRM.

 Share